onevcat/Kingfisher/README.md

 ## Backers

 Thank you to all our backers!
-Your support is really important for the project and encouraging us to continue. 🙏 [[Become a backer](https://opencollective.com/kingfisher#backer)]
+Your support is really important for the project and encourages us to continue. 🙏 [[Become a backer](https://opencollective.com/kingfisher#backer)]

 <a href="https://opencollective.com/kingfisher#backers" target="_blank"><img src="https://opencollective.com/kingfisher/backers.svg?width=890"></a>